-It is not a secret that shears are the most important tool of every hairdresser, therefore, it is significant to buy hair cutting shears which are qualitative, long-lasting and suitable for barber’s individual needs and wants.
-To find out, how to orient in shears market, without loosing common sense, read the article below.
+It’s no secret that shears are the most important tool for every hairdresser.
+That’s why it’s important to buy scissors that are high-quality, long-lasting, and suitable for each particular hairdresser’s needs and wants.
+To find out how to orient yourself in the shears market, read on.

-Other elements of shears that fall in or around the gimmick border should not be a big consideration to what shears you buy.
+The elements of shears that fall in or around the gimmick area should not make up part of your decision-making process.

-If you do a lot of precision cutting and fine details, you should chose shorter and more dainty shears which are made of lower hardness steel.
-If you make great cuts, you should buy longer and harder hair shears.
-If your priority is design and visual appearance, you can choose shears which are titanium coated or adorned with some jewels.
+If you do a lot of precision cutting and fine details, you should choose shorter scissors made of lower-hardness steel.
+If you want to do great cuts, you should buy longer, harder hair shears.
+If your priorities are design and appearance, titanium-coated and jeweled options are available.

-If you are taking your first steps in hairdressing and looking for your first pair of shears, do not follow the advice about the cheapest hair shears for beginners, but choose the best quality shears that you can afford, because it is going to take the time for you to develop the taste for how shears feel – it is important to have something you know is good and right.
+If you’re starting out in hairdressing and looking for your first pair of shears, don’t buy the cheapest hair shears out there, which are marketed to beginners.
+Instead, choose the best quality shears that you can afford.
+It’s going to take the time for you to develop the taste for how shears feel.
+That’s why it’s important to have something you know is good.

 Thanks for the great advice, my wife loves to cut our family’s hair whenever she can get the chance, so I’ve been thinking about getting her a new pair of shears as a gift.
 However, I had no idea that so much consideration had to be put into picking out a pair, especially with what kind of steel they’ve been made of.
 I suppose that does make sense though, if you want to get a good cut that doesn’t leave any damaged ends, you’d want the scissors to be made from some high quality metal.